digiexe-official/dg/wp/thinkific review.md

 ### Keeping Students Hooked

-Thinkific offers features such as quizzes, certificates, and community spaces where students can engage in discussions and connect with one another.
+Thinkific offers features such as quizzes, certificates, and community spaces where students can engage in discussions and connect.
 It really amps up the learning vibe.

 ### Selling Made Simple